ruusey/jrealm/README.md

 Replace `{PLAYER_PASSWORD}` with your account's password <br />
 Replace `{CHARACTER_UUID}` with the UUID of your character

-## Developing
-This section will cover local development of JRealm

 ### Game Data
 See [JRealm-Data](https://github.com/ruusey/jrealm-data) for information on modifying the game's .json data